What is molasses?

 What is the solution?

 We firmly believe that no feedstock suitable for the use in food and feed should be favoured for the use in biofuels over human and animal nutrition.
-That’s why we ask policy-makers to remove molasses from Annex IX.
+That’s why we ask policymakers to not include molasses in Annex IX.
 Molasses is a food and feed product that has nothing in common with other feedstock listed in Annex IX, such as used cooking oils.

-At the same time, we fully support the development of truly sustainable advanced biofuels made from waste, provided that the waste hierarchy has been respected, and residues with no significant competing uses.
+At the same time, we fully support the development of truly sustainable advanced biofuels made from waste residues with no significant competing uses, and provided that the waste hierarchy has been respected.